Biden greets Saudi crown prince with fist bump - NewsBreak

 Biden is expected to discuss energy security in his meetings with the Saudis, though the White House has signaled there will not be an immediate announcement on boosting oil production on the trip.

-The White House also described the trip as an effort by Biden to reassert U.S. presence in the Middle East at a time of rising threats from Russia and China.
-Biden sought to usher in warmer ties between Israel and Saudi Arabia, seeing some success as Saudi Arabia announced plans to open its airspace up to Israeli flights on Friday.
-He is also seeking cooperation on threats from Iran and wants to bring an end to the war in Yemen.
+The White House also described the trip as an effort by Biden to reassert U.S. presence in the Middle East, at a time of rising threats from Russia and China.
+Biden sought to usher in warmer ties between Israel and Saudi Arabia, seeing some success as he became the first U.S. president to fly directly from Israel to Saudi Arabia on Friday.
+He is also seeking cooperation on threats from Iran.

 Comments / 0